CyberRyder/randomizer/README.md

 Moveset:

-- Ice Beam
+-Ice Beam

-- Hidden Power Ground
+-Hidden Power Ground

-- Water Pulse/Scald
+-Water Pulse/Scald

-- Aura Sphere/Dragon Pulse/Dark Pulse
+-Aura Sphere/Dragon Pulse/Dark Pulse

 For the last slot it is really just what your team needs most.
 Also, Water Pulse>Scald because thanks to Mega Launcher (Clawitzers Ability) Water Pulse has more power and a chance to confuse.